 When regulations address externalities or other traditional market failures, rule-induced costs and benefits are generally experienced by different members of society.
 With some rules, however, these interpersonal effects can be accompanied, or even dominated, by impacts that are experienced as both costs and benefits by the same person.
-Some of the most notable such regulations are designed to conserve energy; for these rules, the issuance of the "Technical Support Document: Social Cost of Carbon for Regulatory Impact Analysis Under Executive Order 12866" in February 2010 and "Technical Support Document: Technical Update of the Social Cost of Carbon for Regulatory Impact Analysis Under Executive Order 12866" in May 2013 offer a method to estimate avoided climate change damages from reduced CO2 emissions, apart from private benefits of saved fuel.
-"The purpose of the 'social cost of carbon' (SCC) estimates presented here is to allow agencies to incorporate the social benefits of reducing carbon dioxide emissions into cost-benefit analysis of regulatory actions that have small or 'marginal' impacts on cumulative global emissions."45 "The SCC is an estimate of the monetized damages associated with an incremental increase in carbon emissions in a given year.
-It is intended to include (but is not limited to) changes in net agricultural productivity, human health, property damages from increased flood risk, and the value of ecosystem services due to climate change."46 The social benefits are apart from the energy savings the consumers who would undertake these energy saving measures would accrue.
+Some of the most notable such regulations are designed to conserve energy; for these rules, the issuance of the "Technical Support Document: Social Cost of Carbon for Regulatory Impact Analysis Under Executive Order 12866" in February 2010 offers a method to estimate avoided climate change damages from reduced CO2 emissions, apart from private benefits of saved fuel.
+"The purpose of the 'social cost of carbon' (SCC) estimates presented here is to allow agencies to incorporate the social benefits of reducing carbon dioxide emissions into cost-benefit analysis of regulatory actions that have small or 'marginal' impacts on cumulative global emissions."36 "The SCC is an estimate of the monetized damages associated with an incremental increase in carbon emissions in a given year.
+It is intended to include (but is not limited to) changes in net agricultural productivity, human health, property damages from increased flood risk, and the value of ecosystem services due to climate change."37 The social benefits are apart from the energy savings the consumers who would undertake these energy saving measures would accrue.
 In Table 1-8, we separate the external social benefits from private fuel benefits associated with two energy conservation rules issued in FY 2013.

 The external social benefits from the two energy efficiency rules range from twenty-six percent to thirty percent of the total estimated benefits.
 A majority of the external benefits are associated with reductions in CO_2 emission, and others are associated with reductions in NO_x .
-For both rules, DOE concludes that the private energy savings (i.e., electricity saved) exceed the cost of purchasing energy efficient devices by a substantial margin based on ex ante engineering estimates.
+For both rules, DOE concludes that the private energy savings (i.e., electricity saved) exceed the cost of purchasing energy efficient devices by a substantial margin.